obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Use Filename as Default Date.md

 ## Limitations

-### Recognised date formats

-It is not possible to change the format of dates recognised by [[Use Filename as Default Date]]: only `YYYY-MM-DD` or `YYYYMMDD` are recognised.

-We are tracking this in [issue #1369](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1369).

 ### Apply setting to selected folders

 Folders with a comma (`,`) in their name are not supported.

+### Exact matching for additional date format

+Unlike the `YYYY-MM-DD` and `YYYYMMDD` date formats, if an additional custom date format is provided, it will not support prefixes or suffixes and will only match files following the exact format provided.